|

 how to make beaver tails

-With wonderful homemade Beaver Tails, life really is a party!
+With a wonderful homemade fried dough recipe like this, life really is a party!

 You might also like our Homemade Honey Cruller recipe here.